openego/data_processing/documentation/doc/preprocessing/ego_nep_2015_scenario_capacities.rst

 ego_nep_2015_scenario_capacities.sql
 ####################################

-Setup for scenario capacities NEP 2015
+Create and setup the table model_draft.ego_nep_2015_scenario_capacities for electrical scenario capacities of the Netzentwicklungsplan 2015, erster Entwurf per federal state in Germany.